 For the second solution, building a new rail line through the Small Arms industrial area, the costs would have been very high, since they would have to buy a lot of land and demolish some warehouses adjacent to these existing industrial spurs, and tie the spurs together to make a proper Class I mainline.
 The costs would not be justified just to operate the few trains from the west that are eastbound via the old D&RGW line.

 Along the 900 South Line, there were no trains running in the streets.
-There was an interchange between Union Pacific and abandoned Salt Lake & Utah interurban immediately west of the line's crossing of the D&RGW freight mainline.
-But the SL&U track paralleled the D&RGW along the west side south to a connection with the west side of the SL&U line after it crossed over the D&RGW at about 1900 South.
+Decades earlier, there was an interchange between Union Pacific and abandoned Salt Lake & Utah interurban immediately west of the line's crossing of the D&RGW freight mainline.
+The former SL&U track paralleled the west side of the D&RGW main line, to a connection west of the D&RGW mainline's crossing of the UP 900 South line.
 When D&RGW bought the remnants of the SL&U in 1948, they kept this minor connection and it remained in place well into the 1970s.
 Utah Power & Light had a pole yard just west of where the UP line crossed 700 West.
-The D&RGW-UP crossing, where there was at one time a regular crossing tower, is actually at about 650 west.
+The D&RGW-UP crossing, where there was at one time a regular crossing tower, is at about 650 west.

 UP asked the federal Surface Transportation Board to rule on whether or not they, as an interstate corporation involved in interstate commerce, can be blocked by the wishes of a local city and limited by the provisions of a local city franchise.
 If a settlement could not reached, this legal battle could have ended up in the Supreme Court as a test of the powers of local governmental franchises.